riteshsp2000/react-boilerplate/article1.md

 4. HTML Plugin

-- If you dont have this, none of this will work.
+- If you don't have this, none of this will work.
 So we have a template html file which is used by webpack.
 Since we have code splitting in our project, it'll dynamically import the script tags accordingly.

 ```shell
 yarn add -D html-webpack-plugin